 Angiotensin converting enzyme (ACE) inhibitors block the effects of a hormone your kidneys naturally produce called angiotensin II.
-By blocking the effect of angiotensin II, ACE inhibitors cause your blood vessels to relax which lowers your blood pressure.
+By blocking the effect of angiotensin II, ACE inhibitors cause your blood vessels to relax and this lowers your blood pressure.
+This is called vasodilatation when the blood vessels have relaxed and dilated.
 This means your heart doesn't have to work so hard to squeeze your blood around your body.

 Since ACE inhibitors lower your blood pressure, they can sometimes make you feel dizzy.
 Your blood pressure will be monitored regularly.
 ACE inhibitors can also cause small changes in how your kidneys function or increase your potassium levels - your doctor will check for this with regular blood tests.